nonomal/Fail2Ban-Report/README.md

 - `unblock-ip.php`: Added FLOCK to lock json when writing
 - `blocklist-stats.php`: Shows now more correct States of active and pending when blocking and unblocking

-just copy those 4 Files to apply the hotfix.
+just copy those 4 Files to apply the fix.

 ## 🆕 What's New in V 0.3.3 (QoL Update)